INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_module_intro.md

 In the previous module, we presented the general cross-validation framework and used it to evaluate models' performance.
-However, this is important to keep in mind that some elements in the cross-validation need to be decided depending of the nature of the problem: (i) the cross-validation strategy and (ii) the evaluation metrics.
-Besides, it is always good to compare the models' performance with some baseline for which one expects a given level of performance.
+However, this is important to keep in mind that some elements in the cross-validation need to be decided depending on the nature of the problem: (i) the cross-validation strategy and (ii) the evaluation metrics.
+Besides, it is always good to compare the models' performance with some baseline model.

 In this module, we present both aspects and give insights on when to use a specific cross-validation strategy and a metric.
 In addition, we will also